Primary Contribution: A Transformer-Based Method

 - Ablation Studies: The authors experimentally validated architecture choices, finding that LSTM models and sub-word tokenization (BPE) performed worse than the Transformer with character tokenization.
 They also optimized dropout rates.

 - Performance Benchmarking: The model was evaluated on a held-out test set of 200,000 samples.
+Performance was quantified primarily by Whole-Name Accuracy and Normalized Edit Distance (based on the Damerau-Levenshtein distance, scaled by the maximum string length).

 - Error Analysis: They analyzed performance across different chemical classes (organics, charged species, macrocycles, inorganics) and visualized attention coefficients to interpret model focus.